joelcoxokc/gulp-storage/README.md

 Type: `String`
 Required: `false`

-storage.get will retreive values from your local json storage file.
+storage.get will retreive values from your local storage file.
 - You can pass a key property to get a specific value.
-- If no key is specified, storage.get will return the everything in your local storage file.
+- If no key is specified, storage.get will return everything in your local storage file.

 ### storage.store( object );